thecapacity/thecapacity.github.io/_posts/2008-03-12-go-to-the-head-of-the-class.md

 ---
 Yay, I made it to Highschool!

-No, I&#8217;m not really headed back to school, just enjoying a moment of brevity with the &#8220;[Blog Readability Test](http://www.criticsrant.com/bb/reading_level.aspx "Blog Readability Test")&#8221;
+No, I’m not really headed back to school, just enjoying a moment of brevity with the “[Blog Readability Test](http://www.criticsrant.com/bb/reading_level.aspx "Blog Readability Test")”

-I wouldn&#8217;t take it too seriously as I&#8217;m not sure how a &#8220;determination&#8221; is made, but that&#8217;s kind of the point sometimes.
+I wouldn’t take it too seriously as I’m not sure how a “determination” is made, but that’s kind of the point sometimes.

 Make sure to stay light and enjoy what you can!